-The web-analytics landscape has changed dramatically in recent years, with marked shifts in how content is viewed and how people interact with websites.
+The online customer experience landscape has changed dramatically in recent years, with marked shifts in how content is viewed and how people interact with websites.

 2013 has been an extremely interesting year.
 With the growing penetration of mobile commerce, visitors’ browsing habits are continuously changing and adapting alongside the new devices that flood the market.
 At the same time, marketing spend has been increasing, and the measurement of ROI and the effectiveness of this spend make web analytics and optimization a sought-after skill.
 Now that companies understand the huge potential of online business and the importance of providing an optimum user experience, they are investing more in hiring experts, in tools and applications and in ongoing processes of optimization, namely testing.